 There are four types of radon mitigation systems and they are active suction, passive suction, pressure system and sub-membrane.
 Research each one if you’re considering a radon mitigation system, they vary in cost and certain ones need to be put into your home during construction.

 Additional Resources on Radon

-- Radon for Kids – Find more information about the chemical element radon for kids on the Britannica Kids website.
+Radon for School – Find more information about the chemical element radon for school on the Britannica School website.

 Radon and Your Health – Learn about the benefits and/or risks of radon to your health on the National Institute of Health website.